-After graduating from the Royal Academy of Music, where she gained an LRAM and won the prestigious Julian Bream Prize for Guitar, Esbe performed in concerts around the UK.
-As a composer, she has produced and recorded a great variety of music from her North London studio, each project with its own inventive mix of styles.
-She is also sought after as a session singer and her vocals have been compared to such diverse artists as Lisa Gerrard (Dead Can Dance) and Emma Kirkby.
+After graduating from the Royal Academy of Music, where she gained an LRAM and won the prestigious 'Julian Bream Prize for Guitar', Esbe performed in concerts around the UK.
+As a composer, she has produced and recorded a great variety of music in her North London studio, each project with its own inventive mix of styles.
+She is also sought after as a session singer and for string and vocal arrangements.

 Esbe’s writing has been partly inspired by her North African and Eastern European heritage, but is also informed by her love of Early Music, in particular, John Dowland, as well as British folk, jazz and Indian classical music.
 This eclectic blend makes for a unique and distinctive sound.